isaacs/ejsgi/README.md

 The Request object is required to emit the following events at the appropriate time, in this order:

-* **request** - Fired immediately when the request is connected.
-  Argument: the first request line, such as `GET /foo HTTP/1.1`.
-* **headerField** - Fired for each header field that is read and parsed.
-  Arguments: string `key` and `value` for the header field sent.
-* **headers** - Fired when the entire header is done being sent.
-  Argument: object containing all header fields.
 * **body** - Fired as each chunk of the body is uploaded.
-  Argument: the data that has been uploaded in this chunk.
+  Argument: the data that has been uploaded in this chunk
 * **finish** - Fired when the entire body has been uploaded, and the request is completed.
   Argument: none.

 ## Response

-Applications MUST return an EventEmitter object.
+Applications MUST return a Stream object.

 ### Required Keys